TheSwanFactory/hclang/doc/LANGUAGE.md

 TODO: Determine whether this is a bug or a feature.
 This should not be that dangerous, since the effect typing and access rules still limit what the called function can do to the calling scope.

-#### Types
+#### Schemas

-Types are actually special kind of closure, used to test whether an object is a member of a set.
+Schemas (similar to types in other languages) test whether an object is a member of a set.
 They always return either true or false.
-Typically, types are assigned to properties inline.
-However, they can also be assigned an alias for reuse.
+They can be defined inline or given an alias for reuse:

-Types can be as simple as a list of valid values:
+They can be as simple as a list of valid values:

     ; @SmallPrimes <2, 3, 5, 7>;
     ; SmallPrimes 3